clublettreurs/cure-script/config/docs/en/70-かける-かかる-all-purpose-japanese-explained.md

 We say an activity <code>takes time</code> or a project <code>takes money</code>, that sort of thing.
 Now, that's the way we have to put it in English, but it's not really the way we're putting it in Japanese.

 And it comes under the heading of what I called in a previous video <code>untranslatable Japanese</code> because of the way Japanese handles agency and passivity rather differently than English.
-So it may be worth taking a look at that video after you've seen this one *(Lesson 59)*.
+So it may be worth taking a look at that video<sup>[[59]](./59-untranslatable-japanese-exists-how-to-understand-it.md)</sup> after you've seen this one.
 I'll put a link over my head.

 So what are we saying when we say <code>時間がかかる</code> or <code>お金がかかる</code>?
 We're not saying <code>it takes time</code>.